mayureshraval/NewsMonkey/README.md

 2. Is fully responsive among all the screensizes Mobile, Tablets, Laptops, 4k hd monitor, etc.
 3. Can view news from India, Russia, China, USA.
 4. Has different categories for news.
-5. Search for articles using the search bar, and search will work among different categories.
+5. Search for articles using the search bar or press '/' to jump on search bar, and search will work among different categories.
 6. Error handling - Message will be displayed if api key is exhausted or search results in no article.

 Technologies used -